temporalio/cli/temporalcli/commandsmd/commands.md

 * `--dynamic-config-value` (string[]) - Dynamic config value, as KEY=JSON_VALUE (string values need quotes).
 * `--log-config` (bool) - Log the server config being used in stderr.

+### temporal task-queue: Manage Task Queues.

+Task Queue commands allow operations to be performed on [Task Queues](/concepts/what-is-a-task-queue).
+To run a Task Queue command, run `temporal task-queue [command] [command options]`.

+#### Options

+Includes options set for [client](#options-set-for-client).

+### temporal task-queue describe: Provides information for Workers that have recently polled on this Task Queue.

+The `temporal task-queue describe` command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue).

+The [Server](/concepts/what-is-the-temporal-server) records the last time of each poll request.
+A `LastAccessTime` value in excess of one minute can indicate the Worker is at capacity (all Workflow and Activity slots are full) or that the Worker has shut down.
+[Workers](/concepts/what-is-a-worker) are removed if 5 minutes have passed since the last poll request.

+Information about the Task Queue can be returned to troubleshoot server issues.

+`temporal task-queue describe --task-queue=MyTaskQueue --task-queue-type="activity"`

+Use the options listed below to modify what this command returns.

+#### Options

+* `--task-queue`, `-t` (string) - Task queue name.
+Required.
+* `--task-queue-type` (string-enum) - Task Queue type.
+Options: workflow, activity.
+Default: workflow.

 ### temporal workflow: Start, list, and operate on Workflows.

 [Workflow](/concepts/what-is-a-workflow) commands perform operations on